jiecui/MEF_import/README.md

 MEF can achieve significant data size reduction when compared to existing techniques with stat-of-the-art lossless data compression.
 It satisfies the Health Insurance Portability and Accountability Act (HIPAA) to encrypt any patient protected health information transmitted over a public network.

-The details of MEF file can be found at [here](https://www.mayo.edu/research/labs/epilepsy-neurophysiology/mef-example-source-code) from [Mayo Systems Electrophysiology Lab](http://msel.mayo.edu/) and [here](https://main.ieeg.org/?q=node/28) on [International Epilepsy Portal](https://main.ieeg.org).
+The details of MEF file can be found at [here](https://www.mayo.edu/research/labs/bioelectronics-neurophysiology-engineering/data-code-sharing) from [Bioelectronics Neurophysiology and Engineering Lab](https://www.mayo.edu/research/labs/bioelectronics-neurophysiology-engineering/overview) and [here](https://main.ieeg.org/?q=node/28) on [International Epilepsy Portal](https://main.ieeg.org).

 License
 -------